ChupamobileTeam/happened-docs/README.md

 | "ver" (mandatory)| float       | Version of the OS used `2.1`, `4.1`, `9` |
 | "what" (mandatory)| string      | This is the name of the event eg. vendorClass.function eg. `admob.setMainMenuBannerId` |
 | "value" (optional) | string | Optional could be the value of the function called eg. `2` |

+The hash of the content is used by the token the hash of that token is `c23543fd68fe6c8b82691ab2b402f423`

 ## Authorization